About choosing a Restaurant in Mallorca

 Zhero Beach Restaurant

-Set on the water’s edge in San Augustin, near Illetes, this beach club offers a holiday vibe in an unbeatable location.
+Set on the water’s edge in San Agustin, near Illetes, this beach club offers a holiday vibe in an unbeatable location.
 Kick back and relax with a cocktail and some scrumptious sushi whilst soaking up the sunshine.
+Find out more.

 Lucy Wang Restaurant

 Enjoy high-quality sushi coupled with a stylish and sophisticated environment in Puerto Portals.
-Classic Japanese sushi creations meet the elegant French cuisine at this restaurant, a favourite amongst yacht owners who travel far and wide to visit it.
+Classic Japanese sushi creations meet elegant French cuisine at this restaurant, a favourite amongst yacht owners who travel far and wide to visit it.
+Find out more.

 There are lots of restaurants offering take-away options in Mallorca.
 Even after a big meal, there tends to be the option of taking home a doggy bag.

-Located on the very edge of Santa Catalina in Palma, they have a wide range of pizzas cooked in a massive furnace oven.
+Located on the very edge of Santa Catalina in Palma, Pizza 8 have a wide range of pizzas cooked in a massive furnace oven.
 They offer a delivery service to the local area too.

 Gone are the days when it was difficult to find a vegetarian-friendly restaurant in Spain.
-There is now a wide variety of restaurants serving vegetarian, vegan and raw dishes around Mallorca, and the island is more than equipped to cater for the various 21st-century healthy eating phenomena that are taking the world by storm.
+There is now a wide variety of restaurants serving vegetarian, vegan and raw dishes around Mallorca.
+The island is also more than equipped to cater for the various 21st-century healthy eating phenomena that are taking the world by storm.

 Bon Lloc Restaurant

-One of the most renowned vegetarian and vegan restaurants on the island, located within Palma’s city centre.
-This restaurant is worth a visit whether vegetarian or not to try their fresh, nutritious and delicious dishes.
+One of the most renowned vegetarian and vegan eateries on the island, located within Palma’s city centre, this restaurant is worth a visit whether vegetarian or not.
+Their fresh, nutritious and delicious dishes tempt even the most loyal carnivores.
+Find out more.

 Marsim Bistrobarante Restaurant

 Located in Santa Catalina, the concept of fast food hamburgers is transformed here thanks to their use of natural and fresh ingredients to create unique flavours.
-Its wide variety of vegetarian, vegan and gluten-free options has firmly placed this restaurant on the map.
+Its wide variety of vegetarian, vegan and gluten-free options has placed this restaurant firmly on the map.
+Find out more.

 This top quality vegetarian restaurant in Port de Pollença has drummed up some hype on the island thanks to its extensive menu full of innovative dishes.
-With the ability to tempt even the most loyal of meat eaters and a pretty garden adorned with lemon trees, this restaurant is very popular.
+The food and pretty garden adorned with lemon trees make this restaurant extremely popular.
 We would recommend booking to avoid disappointment.
+Find out more

 Traditional Mallorcan restaurants